honeymelon-app/honeymelon/docs/guide/troubleshooting.md

    - Output files may be larger than source

 2. **Resource exhaustion**:
-   - Reduce concurrent jobs in Preferences
+   - Reduce concurrent jobs in advanced settings
    - Close other resource-intensive apps

 3. **Corrupted stream**: